 The project’s first iteration lasted an entire academic year, commencing with professional development seminars in which the participants explored a variety of Global Thinking Routines as they examined works of art; developed curricular units that wove in GTRs, artwork and museum visits; and culminated with the dissemination of those units.

 Over the course of the project, the project team gathered documentation (e.g. videos, blogs, student work) for the purpose of dissemination.
 Reflections from the educators on the learning in the seminars, as well as insights from teaching the lessons, helped us to understand the kind of learning that was taking place, the opportunities afforded, and the challenges educators may face.

-Partnering museums included the Smithsonian American Art Museum, the Arthur M. Sackler Gallery and Freer Gallery of Art: the National Museums of Asian Art (Smithsonian), the National Gallery of Art, and the National Portrait Gallery (Smithsonian).
+Partnering museums included: Smithsonian American Art Museum, National Museum of Asian Art (Smithsonian), National Gallery of Art, and National Portrait Gallery (Smithsonian).

 This project was funded by the Longview Foundation.

 A continuation of the project (also funded by the Longview Foundation) took place from February to December 2019 with Museums Go Global: Creating Exemplary Global Competence Lessons for the Smithsonian’s Learning Lab.
 This new iteration shifted the emphasis from visual art to all categories of museum objects but retained the focus on building global competence.